TiagusFR/TiagusFR/README.md

-- 👍🏼 Hi, I’m Tiago from Brazil, started coding studies 2022
+- 👍🏼 Hi, I’m Tiago from Brazil, started coding in 2022
-- 🔍 I’m interested in back end deveolpment
+- 🔍 I’m interested in back-end deveolpment
 - 📈 I want to make this page as closest to a timeline, so everyone can check upon my progress
 - 💻 I’m currently learning Paralell Programming, Testing and Advanced API concepts
 - ⌨️ Reach me: https://www.linkedin.com/in/tiago-fran%C3%A7a-725048269/